chavarera/PythonScript/Basic/Introduction.md

 ### Is it easy to learn Python
 - Python is very readable
-- You won’t waste a lot of time memorizing :pencil: the complex syntax that other programming languages present you.
+- You won’t waste a lot of time memorizing  the complex syntax that other programming languages present you.
 - Python is syntax wise very easy language so I don’t think it will take more time to pick it up.

 #### Why should use Python?